publicissapient-france/workshop-backbone/README.md

 ### Step three : Displaying log filter (by status and method) and using it

-- create a LogsFilterView and extract the filter.tmpl from index.html
+- create a LeftPanelView and extract the filter.tmpl from index.html
 - listen to click events on statuses & methods ul
 - create a LogsAppModel with two collections, statuses and methods, to store the filters states
 - give this model to both views
 - hydrate this model when LogsView is rendered for the first time
-- listenTo this model in LogsFilterView and <%= mustash %> the template with the unique values
+- listenTo this model in LeftPanelView and <%= mustash %> the template with the unique values
 - listenTo this model collections in LogsView and filter the LogCollection following the selected filters